julianmateu/Consumer-AI-Hackathon-London/README.md

 This is the information you already have about the case:
 Policy Number: SS-456789
 Name: John Doe
-Vehicle: Toyota Camry (AB123CD)
+Vehicle: Tesla Cybertruck (AB123CD)
-Vehicle Type: Sedan
+Vehicle Type: Pickup Truck
 Photos Attached: 1
 Damage Level: Medium
 Damage Description: The vehicle has significant damage to the front bumper and hood.
 The airbags were deployed, and the windshield is cracked.
 The car is not driveable.